openstack/cinder/doc/source/configuration/block-storage/policy-personas.rst

        | ``GET  /qos-specs/{qos_id}/disassociate_all``
        | (yes, these GETs are really updates)
      - volume_extension:qos_specs_manage:update
-     - rule:admin_api
      - no
      - no
-     - no
-     - no
      - yes
-     - no
-     - yes
    * - Delete a qos-spec, or remove a list of keys from the qos-spec
      - | ``DELETE  /qos-specs/{qos_id}``
        | ``PUT  /qos-specs/{qos_id}/delete_keys``
      - volume_extension:qos_specs_manage:delete
-     - rule:admin_api
      - no
-     - no
-     - no
-     - no
-     - yes
      - no
      - yes